 The world mourns: World leaders pay tribute to Pope Francis after his death

-From all corners of the globe, officials offered condolences and praised Pope Francis’s legacy, especially his commitment to the poor, peace, and interfaith dialogue.
+Officials from around the world expressed their condolences and honored Pope Francis's legacy, particularly his dedication to the poor, his efforts for peace, and his promotion of interfaith dialogue.

-The death of Pope Francis prompted an immediate global reaction.
-Political leaders from various countries expressed condolences to the Catholic world and highlighted the Pope’s influence, both in religious and international political spheres.
+The death of Pope Francis triggered an immediate global response, with political leaders from across the world offering condolences to the Catholic community and emphasizing the Pope’s significant impact in both religious and international political arenas.

 On Monday, Italian Prime Minister Giorgia Meloni led the tributes, describing him as “a great man and a great shepherd.”
 In her message, she recalled Francis’s constant call to build a more just society, to promote peace, and to protect the most vulnerable.